 List of popular nootropics and their benefits

 It is important to note that some small studies show that some nootropic supplements can affect the brain, but there is a lack of evidence from large, controlled studies to show that some of these supplements consistently work and are completely safe.
-While experts cannot say with full certainty that nonprescription nootropics can improve thinking or brain function, the following nootropics have been found to help with brain fog to a certain extent.
-These are just a few of our favorite nootropics and which supplements we recommend you take a look at if you are interested in taking nootropics!
+While experts cannot say with full certainty that non-prescription nootropics can improve thinking or brain function, the following nootropics have been found to help with brain fog to a certain extent.
+These are just a few of our favourite nootropics and which supplements we recommend you take a look at if you are interested in taking nootropics!

 Caffeine